intel-ai-tce/ai-documents/AEM/mlperf/README.md

 ```

 ### Run Benchmark
+Run this step inside the Docker container.
 Select the appropriate scenario.
-If this is the first time running this workload, the original model file will be calibrated to INT8 (INT4 for GPT-J) and stored alongside the original model file (one-time operation).
+If this is the first time running this workload, the original model file will be calibrated to INT8 and stored alongside the original model file (one-time operation).
 #### Performance
 ```
 SCENARIO=Offline MODE=Performance bash run_mlperf.sh